JesseTNRoberts/JesseTNRoberts.github.io/_pages/cv.md

 ## Research Service

-### Conference Organization

 `2025`
-Program Committee Member for FLAIRS

-`2024`
-Session Chair for World Congress on Computational Intelligence

-### Reviewer
+Conference on Computational Natural Language Learning

+`2025`
+Natural Language Processing for the Digital Humanities

+`2025`
+Association for the Advancement of Artificial Intelligence (AAAI)

+`2025`
+Florida Artificial Intelligence Research Symposium (FLAIRS)

 `2025`
 Association of Computational Linguistics (ACL)